 PhD candidates will be considered.
 However, the applicant’s PhD degree must be conferred by August 1 prior to the September start date.
 A letter from the applicant’s faculty advisor confirming anticipated degree conferral date must be submitted with application materials.

 The preferred applicant will have an advanced specialty certification in her/his area of expertise.

 Minimum Qualifications (Required):

-Applicants will have an earned research doctorate in Nursing [PhD] or related field, a Master's in Nursing degree, and RN license in Massachusetts or eligibility for licensure.
+Applicants will have an earned research doctorate in Nursing [PhD] or related field or its equivalent, a Master's in Nursing degree or its equivalent, and RN license in Massachusetts or eligibility for licensure.
 Applicants must have a successful record of teaching across undergraduate and graduate levels, using face to face and online pedagogies.
-Applicants must have a robust program of funded research in chronic illness, nursing education, informatics and data science with evidence of ability to sustain a program of funded research, secure external funding, and develop academic-practice partnerships.
+Applicants must have a robust program of funded research in chronic illness, nursing education, informatics, or data science with evidence of ability to sustain a program of funded research, secure external funding, and develop academic-practice partnerships.
+Prospective faculty members must be committed to rapid pedagogical and other academic process changes as driven by environmental conditions.
+Based on qualifications, faculty teach across all program levels.
 Additional responsibilities include student advisement and service.
 Salary will be highly competitive.